ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

 - picklists that are read from Siebel configuration
 - field properties that are read from Siebel configuration (required, field length)

 This is not an example of implementation that can be used on production.
-It is intentionally kept straightforward and inlined to make sure that demo works almost everywhere and also with IE11 without bundling.
+It is intentionally kept straightforward.
 The demo example was tested with 16.19 ENU.

  ![result](demo_vuejs.png)